B1A4: 2015–2018: world tour, Good Timing and Baro and Jinyoung's departure from WM

-On November 28, 2016, B1A4 released their third Korean studio album, Good Timing, and the music video for its lead single "A Lie".
-They also held their first showcase since debut, performing songs from their new album as well as previous hits.
-Their first comeback stage was on Show Champion on November 30.
-After their comeback, B1A4 competed as a group on Immortal Songs 2.
+On November 28, 2016, their third Korean studio album Good Timing was released, with 13 self composed tracks, including the lead single "A Lie".
+The group held their first comeback showcase since debut at Yes 24 Live Hall in Gwangjang-dong at 3 p.m. on the same day.

-In 2017, B1A4 performed in Seoul for their concert "B1A4 Live Space 2017" on February 4, 5, 11 and 12.
-Shortly after, they held their second US tour titled "B1A4 Four Nights in The U.S. 2017", with concerts in New York on February 15; Chicago on February 17; San Francisco on February 19; and Los Angeles on February 20.
+B1A4 held their sixth concert "B1A4 Live Space 2017" on February 4–5 and 11–12, 2017 at Seoul's Samsung Card Hall with a total 8,000.Shortly after, they held their second US tour titled "B1A4 Four Nights in The U.S. 2017", with concerts in New York on February 15; Chicago on February 17; San Francisco on February 19; and Los Angeles on February 20.
 In May 2017, CNU was cast to play the lead in the Korean version of the musical adaptation of Hamlet.
 The band toured Japan as "B1A4 Live Space 2017" with concerts in Osaka on May 22; Okazaki on June 8, Fukuoka on June 9, and Tokyo on June 15.

 On September 25, 2017, B1A4 released their seventh EP Rollin'.

 On June 30, 2018, WM Entertainment confirmed that Jinyoung and Baro had left the agency following the end of their contracts, while the others renewed with the agency.
 Their activities with the group remain in discussion.
-On November 16, WM Entertainment has announced that B1A4 members Jinyoung and Baro will not promote with the group for the time being, with the remaining three members - CNU, Sandeul and Gongchan - to continue promoting as B1A4.
+On November 16, WM Entertainment has announced that B1A4 members Jinyoung and Baro will not promote with the group for the time being, with the remaining three members – CNU, Sandeul and Gongchan – to continue promoting as B1A4.

-2019–present: Military enlistments and Origine
+2019–2023: Military enlistments and Origine

 On January 22, 2019, CNU enlisted in the military as an active duty soldier.
 He was officially discharged on August 28, 2020.

 On September 29, 2020, WM Entertainment announced that B1A4 would be making a comeback with their fourth Korean studio album Origine and its lead single "Like A Movie" on October 19, 2020.

 On April 23, 2021, B1A4 released the digital single "10 Times" to commemorate the group's 10th anniversary.

 On November 11, 2021, Sandeul enlisted in the military as a social worker.
 Before his enlistment, B1A4 released a new digital single titled "Adore You" on November 10.
-On March 14, 2023, CNU was announced to have renewed his contract with WM Entertainment, while Gongchan was confirmed by WM to be exempted from serving in the military due to health reasons.
+On March 14, 2023, CNU was announced to have renewed his contract with WM Entertainment, while Gongchan was confirmed by WM to be exempted from serving in the military for health reasons.
+On August 10, 2023, Sandeul was discharged from military service as a social worker.